ibm-cloud-docs/openwhisk/prep.md

 - [Review the requirements for the Docker runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_docker).

 ### Creating a custom Docker image for your action
 In a Dockerfile, you can specify a {{site.data.keyword.openwhisk_short}} base runtime image by using the `FROM` instruction.
 You can use the `RUN` instruction to specify dependencies and packages to install in your Docker image.
-For more information about creating a Dockerile, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/){: external}.
+For more information about creating a Dockerfile, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/){: external}.

 You can see a list of `ibmfunctions` Docker base images on [Docker Hub](https://hub.docker.com/u/ibmfunctions){: external}.